PORCELAIN PLATES.NET

 issued porcelain license plates there is, with just over 30 examples known in

 collectors’ hands, as reported by Roger C. Haynes.
-When the 1913 plates were
+This number includes a hoard

-issued, North Carolina registrations were running around the 6,800 mark, so that’
+plates were issued, North Carolina registrations were running around the 6,800

-s approximately where the first issue numbers began.
-The contract for these
+mark, so that is approximately where the first issue numbers began.
+The contract

-plates was granted to the Baltimore Enamel & Sign Company which seems to have
+for these plates was granted to the Baltimore Enamel & Sign Company which

 Annual dated porcelain plates continued for the next three years, through 1916.